jvmiert/visage/readme.md

 ## Approach

+# Notes

+-   Need to figure out how to resend video after ICE restart

+# Current approach (28-03-2021)

 The old approach works well expect for one fatal flaw.
 The flaw is that it seems to be impossible to trigger an ICE restart.
 This is needed in order to reconnect to a room in case of a connect loss or refresh.
 Right now we browser only makes an answer and the SFU/server makes an offer.
 We need to switch this around.

 In order to switch this around we need to change our architecture.
 Right now the server offer and candidate is make during the room creation process.
 This needs to be moved to the joining process.